talkshrey/imobilothon/README.md

 ```bash
 git clone https://github.com/talkshrey/imobilothon
 ```
-2. Navigate to the branch:  `App`
+2. Navigate to the branch:  `app`
-2. Navigate to the project directory: `cd project`
+2. Navigate to the project directory: `cd Car-Connect-App`
 3. Install project dependencies: `npm install`
 4. Make sure you have set up the development environment by installing Node.js and React Native CLI.
 5. Connect your Android or iOS device to your computer, or set up an emulator/simulator.